PostGraduate Research

 The most important part of your work is the research that you do, together with your supervisor, and the dissertation that you write.

-The department and the university provide additional training and progress monitoring, which are designed to assist you with your main research.
+The Department, School and the University provide additional training, development and progress monitoring, which are designed to assist you with your main research.
 This page gives you information about what you are required to do in order to complete the training/progress components of your research degree.

 A full-time PhD student must submit the dissertation within a minimum of two years and a maximum of four years from the date of first registration.
 Longer periods are available for part-time students.
-See the graduate school website.
+See the University PGR website.

 Information for MPhil Students